sebawoz02/sebawoz02/README.md

 👋 Hi, my name is Sebastian and i'm a second year student at the Wroclaw University of Science and Technology.

-💼 I work as a C Embedded Junior Engineer.
+💼 I work as a Junior C Embedded Software Developer.

 🎓 My field of study is algorithmic IT.